-- 1. Affordable, available and reliable access to and from the island.
+1. Affordable, available and reliable access to and from the island.
 Ferry service is, literally, La Pointe's lifeline.
 It is fundamental to the existence of the Town, to the livelihoods of Island residents and enterprises, to the education of our children, and more.
 This Plan does more than support Harbor Commission efforts to buy the ferry line and run it in the public interest.
 It recommends restoring long-gone tiers of trips; this could provide better service for workers, students and their families, and residents who need fundamental services that are available only on the mainland.
-This Plan also recommends deliberate action by the Town to put succession plans in place for the winds sleds and ice road, too. - 2.
-Household success.
-This is a value against which nearly every idea in the Plan is measured: Does an idea or action help neighbors succeed (or does it set up barriers) while not coming at the expense of the Island's unique sense of place?
-This standard applies to a range of topics: transportation, year-round housing, the future of the school, food options, child care, health care, emergency service volunteers, short-term rentals, and more. - 3.
-Property taxes.
-In short, La Pointe property owners need to get more in return for the taxes they pay especially from Ashland County and the Bayfield school district.
-If better results are not possible, the Town needs to take whatever action is necessary to shift control of that tax money so the Island can eliminate inefficiencies and be more self-sufficient.
+This Plan also recommends deliberate action by the Town to put succession plans in place for the winds sleds and ice road, too.

+2. Removing barriers to family success.
+This is a core value against which nearly every idea envisioned by this Plan or pursued in this community can be measured: Does the idea or action promote household success (especially for young families and yearround residents) while not coming at the expense of the Island's unique sense of place?
+Or, instead, does an idea, action, or situation set up barriers to family success?

+This standard applies to a range of topics: transportation, affordable year-round housing, the future of the school, food options, health care, child care, and more.